Gchism94/AntColonyPerformance/README.md

 ## A compendium of code, data, and author's manuscript draft for In Preparation work

+### This pre-release can be cited as the following:
+> Greg T. Chism.
+(2022).
+Gchism94/AntColonyPerformance: (Pre-release) Research Compendium for In preparation work (v0.1.0).
+Zenodo. https://doi.org/10.5281/zenodo.6872019

 ## Overview
 This repository is organized as a reproducible research compendium.
 Click the [![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/Gchism94/AntColonyPerformance/main?urlpath=rstudio) button above to explore in an interactive RStudio session.
 Binder uses [rocker-project.org](https://rocker-project.org) Docker images to ensure a consistent and reproducible computational environment.
 These Docker images can also be used locally.